aws-samples/generative-ai-sagemaker-cdk-demo/README.md

 ## Install the AWS CLI and AWS CDK on your local machine

-If you don’t already have the AWS CLI on your local machine, refer to [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+If you don't already have the AWS CLI on your local machine, refer to [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 Install the AWS CDK Toolkit globally using the following node package manager command: